 It’s a tragic story of a feuding family.
 And unfortunately, it’s one that won’t likely end any time soon.

 Kasem’s wife of more than 30 years, Jean Kasem, wasn’t exactly close with his three adult children from his first marriage.
 In fact, Casey’s daughter Kerri Kasem recently said in an interview with Howard Stern that Jean Kasem didn’t like her or her siblings since the time that Kerri was just nine years old.
 According to Kerri, Jean would even invent bad deeds that she told Casey the children had done so he would be mad at them.

 Casey Kasem Still Not Buried

 Things became ugly when Casey Kasem’s health deteriorated, especially during the last year of his life.
-Casey’s children, other family members, Read more...
+Casey’s children, other family members, and friends protested in the street when Read more...